Whicheart/STM32F10x-Quick-Startup/README.md

 ## Instructions

 ### Step 1: File Preparation
-After downloading this project, place the three folders `Library`, `Startup`, and `User` into your project's root directory.
+After downloading this project, place the three folders `Library`, `Startup`, `System`, and `User` into your project's root directory.
 The directory structure should look like this:

 - Project Root/
   - Library/
   - Startup/
+  - System/
   - User/

 ### Step 2: Keil Project Configuration
 1. In the **Project** window on the left side of Keil5, right-click on `Target 1`
-2. Create three new groups named `Library`, `Startup`, and `User`
+2. Create three new groups named `Library`, `Startup`, `System`, and `User`
 3. Right-click on each newly created group and select the **Add Existing Files to Group...** option
 4. Add all files from the corresponding physical directories to their respective groups